ee-leaf

 This article has been updated from its original text.

 Home gardening continues to boom as more people discover the joys of growing their own food.
-If you’ve longed for a backyard vegetable garden to grow your own fruits and vegetables but feel short on space, these small-space growing tips will help you get the most out of your yard this season.
+If you’ve longed for a backyard vegetable garden to grow your own fruits and vegetables but feel short on space, these space-saving garden ideas will help you get the most out of your yard this season.
+Gardening in small spaces is easier than you think.

 1. Discover new places to grow food